 Miramar, Florida mayor announces Democratic presidential bid

 MIRAMAR, Fla.
-(AP) — Unless you are a Florida State University football fan, chances are you have never heard of the newest Democratic candidate for president — but Wayne Messam is hoping to quickly change that.
+(AP) — Unless you are a Florida State University football fan, chances are you have never heard of newest Democratic candidate for present.

 Wayne Messam, the mayor of Miramar, Florida, announced Thursday he is running for the Democratic presidential nomination, believing his story will resonate with voters in key states.

 Messam is the son of Jamaican immigrants.
 His dad cut sugar cane near Lake Okeechobee.